manavj11/ML-Document-Analysis-v1/Readme.md

 ## 🔑 Interpreting Results

-The script prints the top words for each found topic.
+1. **The Main Script** prints the top words for each found topic.

-You interpret these words to manually assign a label within the main script.
+2. **The User interprets these words** to manually assign a label within the main script.

-Then you verify your model by checking against any one document within the data.
+3. **The User Verifies** the model by checking against any one document within the data.

 | Example Topic | Top Words | Assigned Label |
 | :---: | :--- | :--- |